- Apply to UW

 The Human Development and Family Sciences (HDFS) degree option within the Department of Family and Consumer Sciences provides students with a strong foundation in human development and family sciences while also allowing for a wide range of personalized electives and internship experiences.
-To see the courses that are required for this degree option, please view the Human Development and Family Sciences check sheet.

 Upon completion of our degree program, students have the option of submitting their transcripts and materials to the National Council on Family Relationships to become a Certified Family Life Educator.
 Our department was the first in the nation to obtain program approval.
 For information on this certification, go to http://www.ncfr.org.

 Students graduating from the HDFS program are prepared to work in a variety of critical fields that serve individuals and families across the lifespan, or to continue their education at the graduate level.